-The Draft Plan, to which the Proposed Material Alterations relate, sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
+The Draft Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
 The Plan must comply with relevant higher-level strategic actions and will, in turn, guide lower-level strategic actions.
 These documents include plans and programmes such as those detailed in Appendix II.
 These documents have been subject to their own environmental assessment processes, as relevant.